dmgeurts/unifi_admin_activity_logs/README.md

 The log file duplicates the admin logs from the MongoDB database so a short log-rotation is advised to keep disk usage to a minimum.

 The log file can be monitored using your favourite SIEM log-file watcher, some examples are Filebeat and Elastic Agent.

+### Unifi doesn't log failed login attempts

+The only solution I know right now (Q1 2024) is to front the Unifi UI with a reverse proxy and log the web requests.
+These can then be ingested by the same SIEM and compared to the admin activity logs reported by the Unifi Controller.
+This way HTTP error codes returned by the controller are logged.
+The client's real IP address must be parsed to the controller, to maintain visibility of the source IP address in the admin activity logs.